jpsm83/restaurant-pos-OLD/backlogErrors.md

 businessGoods - DONE
 promotions - DONE
 orders - DONE

-purchases - add/edit/delete from [purchaseId] is ready for test - check performance with chatgpt
+purchases - DONE

+- test updateDynamicCountSupplierGood when inventory is refactored / it has no errors but need to check on the whole app (actualy not working)

 inventories
 notifications - find out all notifications scenario and update notification routes